 Are Test Cases Being Replaced Fast With Test Scenarios?

-With time, as everything is changing, software industry and processes also have changed a lot.
+With time, as everything is changing, the software industry and processes also have changed a lot.

-Traditional waterfall and v-models are being replaced by agile and iterative models.
-Documentation is necessary but to meet deadlines and making process easy and transparent, way of documentation can be changed.
+Traditional Waterfall and V-models are being replaced by agile and iterative models.
+Documentation is necessary but to meet deadlines and making the process easy and transparent, the way of documentation can be changed.

-- Client has asked for the same as part of project
+- The client has asked for the same as part of the project.

-- Testers are fresher or unknown to product
+- Testers are fresher or unknown to the product.

 Let me share with you one experience:

-Most of the time, when we document test cases and that too once approved by client, that human mentality thinks that we have done our job and our mind automatically stops considering any effort to think about other ways to test the product.
+Most of the time, when we document test cases and that too once approved by the client, that human mind thinks that we have done our job and our mind automatically stops considering any effort to think about other ways to test the product.

 One more experience:

-To favour my experience, I would like to present an example.
+To favor my experience, I would like to present an example.